DigitalTibetan/DigitalTibetan/docs/digital_dharma_is_fragile.md

 Dharma content is precious.
 In order to make it possible to maintain it, **separate between _presentation_ and _information_**.
 If you say: I need to work with this and that tool, because otherwise it looks bad, then you focus on presentation, and this will make preservation much more difficult long term.

-Choose the most simple format text format possible for long-term relevant information: an ideal format is human-readable without any additional decoding-tools.
+Choose the most simple text format possible for long-term relevant information: an ideal format is human-readable without any additional decoding-tools.

 * For text, an ideal choice for many applications is **markdown**
 * For structured information use comma-separated text **CSV** based tables